Skip to content

 cd MR_Tools

-4. Edit All_Tools/CMakeLists.txt to set LIBS_PATH to the path of your MR_LIBS clone.
+• MR_LIBS Path: The build system needs to know the location of your medpython (MR_LIBS) clone.
 If your directory structure is:

 1